Colombia–United States relations: Interpretations of US role

-Doug Stokes argues that, along with the other factors, the past and present interference of successive American administrations in Colombian affairs has often sought to preserve a measure of stability in Colombia, by upholding a political and economic status quo understood as favorable to U.S. interests even at the cost of contributing to promoting greater instability for the majority of the population.
+Doug Stokes argued in 2005 that, along with the other factors, the past and present interference of successive American administrations in Colombian affairs had often sought to preserve a measure of stability in Colombia, by upholding a political and economic status quo understood as favorable to U.S. interests even at the cost of contributing to promoting greater instability for the majority of the Colombian population.

-However, other studies on the influence to Colombian domestic agenda from US military aid have demonstrated controversial results.
-Different from the stereotypical belief that foreign aid is supposed to strengthen a weak state's governing capacity or lower violence, US's military assistance in actuality worsens Colombian's domestic violence by introducing a higher level of paramilitary attacks as well as decreasing anti narcotics operations.
-Also, evidence shows that US aid does not help lower violence related to the production of drug crops such as coca.
+However, other studies on the influence to Colombian domestic agenda from US military aid have demonstrated other results.
+In contrast to the stereotypical belief that foreign aid should strengthen a weak state's governing capacity or reduce violence, US military assistance may have actually worsened domestic violence in Colombia by introducing a higher level of paramilitary attacks as well as decreasing anti-narcotic operations.
+Also, empirical evidence suggests that US aid does not help reduce violence related to the production of drug crops such as coca.